HealthIT-Kabarak/APEX/readme.md

 the index.html file is in templates

-We are working on the deployment of the model on github pages by configuring docker to the repository
+We are working on the deployment of the model on github pages by configuring docker to the repository storymap is a repo for data story telling